 Alternatives to Executive Recruitment

-Adopting Hiring Software.
+Adopting Hiring Software

 Hei’s organization could invest in — or temporarily subscribe to — hiring software that may help them complete the executive search process on their own.
-A quick Google search indicated that such software typically ranges from $30 to $100 per month.
+A quick Google search indicated that such executive recruitment software typically ranges from $30 to $100 per month.
 However, researching, selecting, and learning to use the software would require additional time and effort.
 This option, similar to working with a recruiting research firm, would also leave Hei and her team with a lot of work that she didn’t think they had the capacity for this quarter.

 Starting with an Interim Executive